Light Division: World Wars

 During the First World War two Light Divisions were formed the 14th (Light) Division (they were the first division to be attacked by Germans using flamethrowers), and the 20th (Light) Division.
 Both served on the Western Front and were involved in the major battles, including the Battles of the Somme, Battles of Arras and the Battles of Ypres.

 Following the end of the First World War, the British formed an occupation army in Germany: British Army of the Rhine (BAOR).
 In February 1919, the 2nd Division was redesignated as the Light Division, and it joined the BAOR.

 The British Army did not form a Light Division for service during the Second World War, with the exception of the 61st Division, which was briefly redesignated as one in the final months of the war.
 The ethos of the Light Division, however, was carried on in new infantry formations such as the Commandos, Parachute Regiment and the Chindits, all of whom were lightly armed and fast and agile units.

-Infantry Depots

 1968 - 2007

 After the Second World War the British Army had fourteen infantry depots, each bearing a letter.
 Infantry Depot J at Farnborough was the headquarters for the six English light infantry regiments and Infantry Depot O at Winchester was the headquarters for the two rifle regiments and the Middlesex Regiment.

 In 1948, the depots adopted names and this became the Light Infantry Brigade and Green Jackets Brigade.

 Then in 1968 the Light Division was reformed as an Administration Division with the regimentation of the Light Infantry Brigade and the Green Jackets Brigade.

 As formed, the Light Division comprised seven regular infantry battalions: